AET-DevOps25/team-zen/docs/system_overview_architecture.md

     - **Responsibilities**:

-      - Handles CRUD-operations of snippets and composition into JournalEntry.
+      - Handles CRUD-operations of snippets and composition into journal entries.

-      - Supports filtering and viewing entries by date.
+      - Supports filtering and viewing entries.

     - **Database**: MongoDB